R0IE/futureblocks/readme.txt

 Developers can submit their games via a submission form.

-Submitted games are stored in the database (or JSON for simpler versions) and displayed on the site.
+-- NOT CURRENTLY (Submitted games are stored in the database (or JSON for simpler versions) and displayed on the site.)